No dengue case reported in 24 hrs: DGHS | The Asian Age Online, Bangladesh

-Directorate General of Health Services (DGHS) on Saturday said no new dengue case was reported in the last 24 hours until 8am.
+The Directorate General of Health Services (DGHS) on Sunday said no new dengue case was reported in the last 24 hours until 8am.

 The health authorities reported 311 dengue cases since the beginning of this year.
 Of them, 308 patients have been discharged.

-The country had a massive dengue outbreak last year when 101,354 people were hospitalised.
+The country had a massive dengue outbreak last year when 101,354 people were hospitalized.
 Of them, 101,037 made full recovery.

 According to official figures, the mosquito-borne disease killed 179 people last year.

-In order to protect the city dwellers from dengue, a special clean-up operation to control Aedes mosquito was launched in all 54 wards of Dhaka North City Corporation (DNCC) from June 6.
+In order to protect the city dwellers from dengue menace, a special clean-up operation to control Aedes mosquito was launched in all 54 wards of Dhaka North City Corporation (DNCC) from June 6.

+So far, the authorities concerned found larvae of Aedes mosquito at 1,269 houses or establishments and realized Tk 15,57,500 till Saturday.

 On the other hand, Dhaka South City Corporation (DSCC) Mayor Barrister Sheikh Fazle Noor Taposh on June 7 launched a year-long mosquito crush activities in 73 wards.